rubycocos/blockchain/base32-alphabets/NOTES.md

 # Notes

 detailed base article (2023) - includes the "magic" for adding / handling padding.
+uses chunks of ?? bytes instead of one "big number", thus, will work with any size.

 <https://ptrchm.com/posts/base32-explained>